weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 ![Weave Details](/guides/images/mesos-marathon/centos/diagram-2.png)

-### How is this setup?
+### How is This Setup?

-During the provisioning phase (`vagrant up`), a set of shell scripts run on Vagrant where they install and configure both Weave and any necessary RPM packages from the Mesosphere repository.
+During the provisioning phase (`vagrant up`), several shell scripts run on Vagrant that install and configure both Weave and any necessary RPM packages from the Mesosphere repository.
 Open the [Vagrantfile](https://github.com/weaveworks/guides/blob/0b10b27f0559b8852c12b81b94034823c3816777/mesos-marathon/centos/Vagrantfile#L59-L82), to see the logic of how, where and when those scripts are executed.

 ### Overriding Default Configuration Variables